 Course by course exam timetables will be available online.
-For January exams the timetable is usually available towards the end of Autumn Term, for spring exams it is usually available towards the end of Winter Term and for students taking in-year resit and deferral exams, it is usually available in late July.
+For January exams the timetable is usually available towards the end of Autumn term, for spring exams it is usually available towards the end of Winter term and for students taking in-year resit and deferral exams, it is usually available in late July/early August.
 Closer to each exam season, you will also be given access to a personal exam timetable with your room and seat numbers.
+Please visit the webpage for full details of release dates for this academic year.

-Exam procedures 🔰
+Exam procedures